MarlinFirmware/MarlinDocumentation/_setting/config_info.md

   type: string

   brief: Author of the configuration file.
-  description: This option exists to provide information about who last modified the configuration.
+  long: This option exists to provide information about who last modified the configuration.
 It is displayed in the identifier string sent to the host when Marlin first boots up, and it may also be displayed on the LCD Info Screen.
   tags: [ info ]
   example:
   -